 Can I use my school loans and scholarships to help pay for my semester abroad?

 Most loans and scholarships may be used to pay for your semester abroad, however an athletic scholarship will not pay for any portion of an international program.
 Because not all loans and scholarships may not always be applied, it is highly recommended that you visit with one of Harding’s financial aid counselors to answer specific questions.

-After you have paid the application fee, you will be responsible for making three more payments all due on specific dates before your semester abroad.
-Refer to the cost sheets on each of the program pages on our website.
+After you have paid the non-refundable application fee, you will be responsible for making additional payments all due on specific dates before your semester abroad.
+Refer to the cost sheet on each of the program pages on our website.